streamlit/docs/content/develop/concepts/configuration/_index.md

 <h5>Configuration options</h5>

-Understand they types of options available to you through Streamlit configuration.
+Understand the types of options available to you through Streamlit configuration.

 </RefCard>